appcelerator-forks/TiPopover/README.md

 ## Known issues

-- On Android, force closes with a message about a hashMap problem
+- On Android, works fine on first display.
+Subsequent show() calls display the popover without its child view.
 - No arrow/pointer on non-iPad